Includes rules for all 50 states

 8. Can you make a convincing courtroom presentation?
 (See Chapter 15.)

-9. And, assuming you can win, is there a reasonable chance you can collect?
+9. Assuming you win, is there a reasonable chance you can collect?
 (See Chapters 3 and 24.)

 Initial Stage Questions for a Defendant

 1. Do you have legal grounds for a countersuit against the plaintiff?
-Or put another way, does the plaintiff really owe you money instead of the other way around?
+Put another way, does the plaintiff owe you money instead of the other way around?
 (See Chapters 10 and 12.)

 2. Do you have a partial or complete defense against the plaintiff’s claim?
 In other words, has the plaintiff filed a bogus lawsuit?
 (See Chapters 2 and 12.)